YorkJong/inoDistanceUltrasonic/README.md

 # inoDistanceUltrasonic #

-This Arduino project is for measuring distance with an ultrasonic module.
+This is an Arduino project for measuring distance with an ultrasonic module.

 ### Parts ###